 Storing energy is one of the biggest challenges facing the scaling up of clean energy technologies.
 The goal of this activity is to allow students to design and build a battery using their understanding of oxidation and reduction reactions.
 Students will use everyday materials, including aluminum foil, salt water, charcoal, and copper foil, to build a non-rechargeable battery cell capable of powering an LED.
 Students should be familiar with balancing equations using half-reactions.

-How can we collect electrons from a metal as it oxidizes to produce useful electrical power?
+How can we capture the energy released from a chemical reaction to produce useful electrical power?

 (The reaction improves if it is done in a basic solution that supplies excess OH– ions.
 With potassium hydroxide electrolyte the 1.2 volts is produced with salt .7 volts per cell.
 Be very cautious if experimenting with KOH or NaOH electrolytes, use gloves and eye protection)